nidhi-81/Sahayata/README.md

 We will use social media platforms to create a greater community of people, we will post our polls on the complaint registered to get that circulated among people that will redirect them to our website.

-We will collaborate with local newspapers to reach more and more people, and we will provide them a section on our website and viceversa.
+We will collaborate with local newspapers to reach more and more people, and we will provide them a section on our website and vice-versa.